code-warrior/midterm--nime--uisa-115--fall-2022/README.md

 ### Submitting
 1. With all multimedia items compressed, you can now add them to your deck.
 Name the deck `midterm-presentation.pdf` if you’re using Adobe Acrobat, `midterm-presentation.ppt` if you’re using Microsoft PowerPoint, or `midterm-presentation.key` if you’re using Apple Keynote. **You may _not_ compose your deck using a software package that is not one of the aforementioned.** **Do not** submit multiple files; only one of type `.pdf`, `.ppt`, or `.key` will be accepted.
-2. Add your deck into your named folder in Microsoft OneDrive.
+2. Add your deck to your named folder in Microsoft OneDrive.